-The search for and selection of qualified personnel is a critically important task for any employer, including governmental agencies.
+The search for and selection of qualified personnel is critically important for any employer, including governmental agencies.
 Personnel hired to issue building permits, review construction plans, inspect buildings, and manage building department operations must have appropriate training and experience.
-The hiring decision is critically important and has an impact on public safety and service.
+The hiring decision will have an impact on future public safety and service.
 For these reasons, CBSC suggests the following: